element-hq/element-web/README.md

 proof-of-concept.
 See https://matrix.org/jira/browse/SPEC-162 for an overview of the current progress.

-To build a version of vector with support for end-to-end encryption, install the olm module with `npm i https://matrix.org/packages/npm/olm/olm-0.1.0.tgz` before running `npm start`.
-The olm library will be detected and used if available.
+Vector is built with support for end-to-end encryption by default.

 To enable encryption for a room, type